wking/2016-oslo-repeatability/repeatability-discussion.rst

 difficult to know whether data analysis was the source of the differences or not.

+IMO, reproducibility *cannot* be demonstrated in a single lab / within a single paper.
+It has to be the product of multiple people, labs, and publications.

 For computational folk, *repeatability* is useful for reproducibility, but also for other purposes - consider the first story, above, where Amanda can re-run her analysis quickly with a different aligner (or